About Kyle Dumont, AllSpice Co-Founder & CEO

-What were some of the most helpful design tools you used as an Electrical Engineer before co-founding AllSpice?
+What design tools helped you as an Electrical Engineer?

 I was always quick to utilize digital design tools to augment my hardware designs.
 Programming classes were a big part of my undergraduate program, so even starting as an intern, I was given a lot of coding work that hardware engineers didn’t want to do (usually automating test fixtures or scopes).
 Once I started as a full-time engineer, I brought that knowledge with me.
 I had learned how to automate test equipment and really knew my way around simulation tools and other scripting languages (namely Python).

 I think early on in my career I came off as a much better hardware engineer than I actually was because I could leverage a lot of digital tools to gain confidence in designs before going to production.
 I usually simulated even relatively simple designs that experienced engineers would never consider simulating – running monte-carlo temperature or component tolerance sweeps.
 If there were critical components of the designs, I knew how to quickly program a test jig to get me real-world results.
 I could take results to Sr. Engineers or management and prove a new design concept.

 The Analog Discovery 2 was a dream come true for me when it came out!
 You could configure oodles of digital IO and analog I/O scope ports.
 On the back end was a really powerful Python scripting language.
 Now I could put together tests on my desktop with a single interface!